 A file geodatabase is a collection of files in a folder on disk that can store, query, and manage both spatial and nonspatial data.
 Create a file geodatabase from the Catalog tree or using the Create File GDB geoprocessing tool.

-File geodatabases are made up of seven system tables plus user data.
+File geodatabases are made up of system tables plus user data.
 User data can be stored in the following types of datasets:

 - Feature class